Best Red Dwarf episodes: 10 must-see Red Dwarf classics

 Sounds very Red Dwarf.

 Those hoping that the special will retain the feeling of the TV show are in luck: this special was filmed over two nights in front of a live audience at Pinewood, no less.
-As for when we will see it, well it's coming soon...
+It will be shown on Dave, 9 April at 9pm.

 It’s particularly impressive that the whole of the space-set sitcom’s run has featured the same core cast (Chris Barrie, Craig Charles, Danny John-Jules and, from series 3 onwards, Robert Llewellyn), with co-creator Doug Naylor having a hand in every one of the show’s 73 episodes.